-NWS partners and the public assume NWS hydrologic forecasts reflect the expected precipitation from approaching significant weather events.
+It has been found that NWS partners and the public may assume that NWS hydrologic forecasts incorporate the expected precipitation from approaching significant weather events that extends beyond the QPF time period used in the river forecasts.
 After evaluating possible outcomes for an approaching precipitation event (e.g., probability, storm track, timing) and it is considered likely that moderate or greater flooding would result (or continue), RFCs should extend the time window for QPF input to their operational hydrologic modeling system to an appropriately longer time period than usual.
-In such situations, RFCs should also consider extending their forecast time horizon a number of periods commensurate with the extension in QPF time window.
-At appropriate steps in the forecast process, using QPF for more time periods than usual in the hydrologic modeling system and extending the number of future time periods in their forecast products should be coordinated with the HPC, supported WFOs, neighboring RFCs as appropriate, core partners, and other users.
-The decision on the amount of QPF and number of future forecast periods to be used should ultimately reside with the RFC in partnership with supported WFOs, neighboring RFCs, the HPC and core partners.
+In such situations, RFCs should also consider extending their river forecast time horizon a number of periods commensurate with the extension in the QPF time window.
+At appropriate steps in the forecast process, using QPF for more time periods than usual in the hydrologic modeling system and/or extending the number of future time periods in their river forecast products will be coordinated with supported WFOs, neighboring RFCs as appropriate and core partners such as the U.S. Army Corps of Engineers (USACE).
+Such changes should also be coordinated with WPC and other users as appropriate.
+The decision on the amount of QPF and number of future forecast periods to be used should ultimately reside with the RFC in partnership with supported WFOs, neighboring RFCs, WPC, and core partners.

 The greater Mississippi River basin receives forecast support from several RFCs.
-RFCs in that basin and the overseeing regional headquarters should coordinate optimal QPF time windows to use in each center's river forecasts.
+RFCs in that basin and the overseeing regional headquarters will coordinate optimal QPF time windows to use in each center's river forecasts.
 Any differences in QPF time windows between the RFCs involved should have valid, scientific justification.

 RFC QPF products are made available to the public and media partners over NWS-supported public dissemination pathways and are posted on the Internet.
-RFCs forward quantitative precipitation estimate (QPE) and QPF products to the National Precipitation Verification Unit.

-4.2.2 Temperature Forecasts.
+4.2.2 Temperature Forecasts

 Temperature forecast information needed in RFC hydrologic modeling operations is acquired through use of routinely issued products from NCEP and/or supported WFOs.
 However, RFCs may request specialized temperature forecast support from NCEP or WFOs if routinely issued products are insufficient for hydrologic modeling operations.
 RFCs should be proactive in communicating temperature forecast impacts to river forecasts with affected WFOs, particularly when such impacts result in a forecast rise to flood stage or changes in flood categories.
-RFCs supporting the Mississippi basin and the overseeing regional head-quarters should coordinate to ensure consistency in temperature forecast time windows when/where applicable.
+RFCs supporting the Mississippi basin and the overseeing regional headquarters should coordinate to ensure consistency in temperature forecast time windows when/where applicable.

 When it is considered likely that moderate or greater flooding will occur (or continue) and temperature is a significant factor, RFCs should evaluate the possibility of extending the time window for temperature forecast input to their operational hydrologic modeling system to an appropriately longer time period than usual.
-Use of temperature forecasts for more time periods than usual in the hydrologic modeling system should be coordinated with the HPC, supported WFOs, neighboring RFCs as appropriate, partners, and other users.
+Use of temperature forecasts for more time periods than usual in the hydrologic modeling system should be coordinated with WPC, supported WFOs, neighboring RFCs as appropriate, partners, and other users.